AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

 gnat2xml
 --------

 :program:`gnat2xml` is a tool for generating an XML representation of the source-code from a project.
-This XML representation can be used for source-code analysis, for example.
-In order to use the tool, you have to indicate the project file:
+For example, you can use this XML representation for source-code analysis.
+Use the tool by naming the project file:

 .. code-block:: sh

     gnat2xml -P default.gpr > output.xml

-Since the XML representation is written to the standard output by default, we need to redirect it to a file for storage (as in the example above).
-In this case, the ``output.xml`` file contains an XML representation of the complete source-code of our project.
+By default, :program:`gnat2xml` writes the XML representation to the standard output by default, so we usually need to redirect it to a file (as in the example above).
+In the above example, the :file:`output.xml` file will receive an XML representation of the complete source-code of our project.

 Alternatively, we can generate a corresponding XML file for each source-code from our project.
-In order to do that, we use the ``--output-dir`` option:
+To do that, use the ``--output-dir``
+option:

 .. code-block:: sh

     gnat2xml -P default.gpr --output-dir=out_xml

-This command generates XML files and stores them in the ``out_xml`` directory.
+This command generates multiple XML files and stores them in the :file:`out_xml` directory.

 Let's consider this simple example: